rkg823/TplWorkflow/README.md

 TplWorkflow is a TPL based workflow library targeting .NET Standard.
 It supports JSON template based task execution that adds workflow in an application.
 It can be fully integrated into an application written in C#.

 ## **Features**
-•	Ability to DEFINE, in JSON, a pipeline or group of nested pipelines with multiple tasks to perform an operation.
+- Ability to define, in JSON, a pipeline or group of nested pipelines with multiple tasks to perform an operation.
 - Parallel and Sequential Tasks execution from JSON template
 - Condition evaluation and decision making from JSON template
+- Control data flow between pipelines and steps.
 - Link multiple pipelines and conditions to form a workflow.
 - C# Expression evaluation from the JSON template.
-- Variable declaration in the pipeline.
+- temporary variable and metadata declaration in the pipeline.

 # Getting started